TechsophyOfficial/Awgment/README.md

 - Rest interface to execute rules or decision tables
 - Uses [camunda decision engine](https://github.com/camunda/camunda-engine-dmn) for evaluating the rules or decision tables.

-For more details refer to GitHub link.
+For more details refer to GitHub repo [awgment-rule-engine](https://github.com/TechsophyOfficial/awgment-rule-engine).

 ## Additional Components
+The below components are on the roadmap to be open sourced, please reachout to @TechsophyOfficial/awgment-owners, if further details are required about them.

 ### Tenant Management